“You can never win or lose. If you don’t run the race.” – Love My Way by The Psychedelic Furs

 - What are the gaps between our exposures and our capabilities, and what can we do to close those gaps?

-The topic of love also reminds me of Philadelphia – the location of our 2017 Risk Summit.
+The topic of love also reminds me of Philadelphia – the location of two prior Risk Summits hosted by our team.
 The City of Brotherly Love’s best-known landmark is arguably Robert Indiana’s ‘LOVE’ sculpture, which was installed in John F. Kennedy Plaza in 1976.
-The piece has been temporarily relocated to Dilworth park, while it’s permanent home undergoes a facelift.

-To help you spread the love in your own workplace, I’ve asked my NRMC staff members to share something they each love about our workplace culture.
+To help you spread the love in your own workplace, I’ve asked one current and two former NRMC colleagues to share something they each love about our workplace culture.
 If one of these tips resonates with you, then try it out with your team.

 Kay Nakamura, Director of Client Solutions